SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 ## Recommendations

-- Target Loyal customers and express shipping users
+- Prioritize Loyal customers and Express Shipping users with targeted offers and personalized marketing campaigns to strengthen engagement and maximize customer value.
-- Develop retention strategies for repeat customers
+- Develop customer retention strategies for repeat and Loyal customers, such as personalized recommendations, loyalty rewards, and exclusive offers.
-- Optimize discount and promotional campaigns for Loyal customers
+- Optimize discount and promotional campaigns by focusing promotions on high-performing products and customer segments where discounts are most likely to drive additional purchases.
-- Focus inventory on high-performing products
+- Maintain sufficient inventory of high-performing products to meet customer demand and reduce the risk of stock shortages.
-- Improve subscription by promoting exclusive benefits for subscribers
+- Increase subscription adoption by promoting exclusive subscriber benefits, such as special discounts, early access to products, loyalty rewards, and enhanced shopping benefits.